deeprave/gstats/devdoc/README.md

 ## Workflow

+1. Ask the user to select a task by it's issue id
-1. Create implementation plan before starting any development
+2. Create implementation plan before starting any development
-2. Follow TDD (Red-Green-Refactor) methodology strictly
+3. Follow TDD (Red-Green-Refactor) methodology strictly
-3. Mark each step as completed with verification tests
+4. Mark each step as completed with verification tests
+5. Once all tasks in the implementation plan is fully implemented and marked as completed: before continuing, let's scan the source code and check for code quality issues, specifically:
+   - scan all changed files and remove obvious/redundant comments, keeping only comments that:
+     - document an API
+     - provide editor or ide assistance or pseudo "bookmarks"
+     - explain unusual logic, non-obvious or complex operations or algorithms
+     - serve a purpose for the rust compiler, libraries or modules
+   - Request confirmation from the user that the plan is fully implemented and working as intended
+   - Attach the implementation plan to its respective issue
-4. Move YouTrack issue to "Queued" when plan is fully implemented
+   - Move issue state to "Queued"
-5. Keep plans as historical reference for project development
+   - Go back to step 1

 ## Current Plans